 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Technical Textiles for Clothtech Applications including Narrow Fabrics and Braids Sectional Committee had been approved by the Textile Division Council.

 This standard was first published in 1987.
-The current revision has been made in the light of experience gained since its publication and to incorporate the following major changes:
+This revision has been bought out to incorporate the following major changes:

-Title of the standard has been modified.
+Title of the standard has been modified; and